11.06.22 – New Jubilee Walk sign and Beaver’s plantation

-Management Committee A.G.M. – May 2016: Much work has been done by volunteers during the last 12 months.
-Here are the details
+Management Committee A.G.M. – May 2019: Much work has been done by volunteers during the last 12 months.
+Here are the minutes

 The Lammas land is an area of natural green space bounded by Bourne Brook, which runs along its northern side, and Footherly Brook on its Western side.
 It was originally “common land with grazing rites” and dates back to the middle ages when grazing was only permitted after the crops had been harvested – from Lammas Day (1st August) to Candlemas (1st February).

 The path to the land from Pinfold Hill is along the old ‘drift road’ which originally crossed private fields, and now crosses the Millbrook housing estate.
 It can be seen that this has been worn away, below the level of the base of the hedges on either side, by long usage by herds of beasts moving to and fro.